SS Baychimo

-SS Baychimo was a steel-hulled 1,322 ton cargo steamer built in 1914 in Sweden and owned by the Hudson's Bay Company, used to trade provisions for pelts in Inuit settlements along the Victoria Island coast of the Northwest Territories of Canada.
+SS Baychimo was a steel-hulled, 1,322 ton cargo steamer built in 1914 in Sweden and owned by the Hudson's Bay Company, used to trade provisions for pelts in Inuit settlements along the Victoria Island coast of the Northwest Territories of Canada.
 She became a notable ghost ship along the Alaska coast, being abandoned in 1931 and seen numerous times since then until her last sighting in 1969.

 Early history

 Baychimo was launched in 1914 as Ångermanelfven by the Lindholmens shipyard (Lindholmens Mekaniska Verkstad A/B) in Gothenburg, Sweden, for the Baltische Reederei GmbH of Hamburg.
-She was 230 ft long, powered by a triple expansion steam engine and had a speed of 10 kn. Ångermanelfven was used on trading routes between Hamburg and Sweden until the First World War.
-After World War I she was passed to the United Kingdom as part of the reparations by Germany for shipping losses and acquired by the Hudson's Bay Company in 1921.
+She was 230 ft long, powered by a triple-expansion steam engine and had a speed of 10 kn. Ångermanelfven was used on trade routes between Hamburg and Sweden until the First World War.
+After the war, she was passed to the United Kingdom as part of the First World War reparations by Germany for shipping losses and acquired by the Hudson's Bay Company in 1921.
 Renamed Baychimo and based in Ardrossan, Scotland, she completed nine successful voyages along the north coast of Canada, visiting trading posts and collecting pelts.

 Abandonment

 On October 1, 1931, at the end of a trading run and loaded with a cargo of fur, Baychimo became trapped in pack ice.
-The crew briefly abandoned the ship, traveling over a half-mile of ice to the town of Barrow to take shelter for two days, but the ship had broken free of the ice by the time the crew returned.
-The ship became mired again on October 8, more thoroughly this time, and on October 15 the Hudson's Bay Company sent aircraft to retrieve 22 of the crew.
-15 crew remained behind, intending to wait out the winter if necessary, and constructed a wooden shelter some distance away.
-On November 24, a powerful blizzard struck, and after it abated there was no sign of Baychimo; the skipper concluded that she must have broken up and sunk in the storm.
+The crew briefly abandoned the ship, travelling over a of ice to the town of Barrow, Alaska (now Utqiagvik) to take shelter for two days, but the ship had broken free of the ice by the time the crew returned.
+The ship became mired again on October 8, more thoroughly this time, and on October 15, the Hudson's Bay Company sent aircraft to retrieve 22 of the crew.
+Fifteen of the crew remained behind, intending to wait out the winter if necessary, and constructed a wooden shelter some distance away.

+On November 24, a powerful blizzard struck, and after it abated, they found no sign of Baychimo; the skipper concluded that she must have broken up and sunk in the storm.
 A few days later, however, an Inuk seal hunter informed them that he had seen Baychimo about 45 mi away from their position.
-The 15 men proceeded to track the ship down and, deciding that the ship was unlikely to survive the winter, retrieved the most valuable furs from the hold to transport by air.
+The 15 men proceeded to track the ship down, and deciding that the ship was unlikely to survive the winter, retrieved the most valuable furs from the hold to transport by air.
 Baychimo was then abandoned.